The-Marcy-Lab-School/se-unit-6/lesson-4-ajax_patterns/practice/solutions.md

-# AJAX Patterns Practice Solutions
+# Fetch App Practice Solutions

 0. What is AJAX?
 Why is this important for building web applications?
 Include some examples of web applications which implement AJAX.